 The three stakeholders in the Strategy Field Study are the student teams, the faculty advisory panel, and participating client sites.
 Each has a unique involvement in the process.

 - Our Students Enthusiasm, intelligence and maturity.
 These are the qualities our students bring to each study.
-The median age of our students in this project is 29 for full-times and 32 for part-times.
-Most of the students have several years of full-time work experience.
-With this maturity and background, they bring their own managerial and professional experience to the task.
-Students form themselves into teams of six to seven.
-Diversity of skills and academic background is considered, to ensure that each team offers a broad range of expertise.
+At a median age of 29, most Schulich MBA students have several years of full-time work experience.
+That means they bring their own professional experience and academic training to the task.
+Furthermore, by working in teams of six to seven, the students draw on a diverse set of skills and backgrounds to ensure a broad set of perspectives for analysis.

 Who is Eligible

-Business that fit into the Strategy Field Study program well include:
+Businesses that fit into the Strategy Field Study program will include:

 - independent companies with one or several businesses;